Self-resonant dark matter with $Z_4$ gauged symmetry: Introduction

-In this article, we consider a model with $Z_4$ discrete gauge symmetry for two-component dark matter.
-The $U(1)'$ local symmetry is spontaneously broken to $Z_4$ such that a complex scalar field $\phi_1$ and the lighter component of another complex scalar field $\phi_2$ can be both candidates for stable dark matter \footnote{As compared to the $Z_2$ model in Ref.~\cite{SRDM}, we regard $\phi_2$ as being a complex scalar and impose the $Z_4$ symmetry to protect $\phi_2$ from decaying through loops \cite{review}.}.
-For simplicity, we focus on the case with degenerate masses for $\phi_2$, so just call the second dark matter $\phi_2$.
+Focusing on the case with degenerate masses for two real components of $\phi_2$, we just call the second dark matter $\phi_2$.
 The $Z_4$-invariant self-interactions between $\phi_1$ and $\phi_2$ are responsible for the $u$-channel mechanism for enhancing the DM self-scattering cross sections under the resonant mass condition as well as determining the relic density for multi-component dark matter.
 We call the dark matter in our model ``self-resonant dark matter''.
+We remark that the qualitative discussion of the current work is still valid even for the general case with split masses for $\phi_2$, after the resonant mass condition is introduced between $\phi_1$ and the lighter component of $\phi_2$.

 In the presence of the resonant mass condition for $\phi_1$ and $\phi_2$, namely, $m_2\simeq 2m_1$, the tree level co-scattering processes between $\phi_1$ and $\phi_2$ (or $\phi^\dagger_2$) become divergent in the limit of a small momentum transfer for dark matter.
 Thus, we develop the Bethe-Salpeter formalism for getting the enhanced co-scattering cross sections following closely the method taken by some of the authors in Ref.~\cite{SRDM}.
 Moreover, we show how the semi-annihilation processes, $\phi_1\phi^{(\dagger)}_2\to \phi^\dagger_1 Y$, with $Y=X, h_X$, and their complex conjugates, where $X$ is the dark photon and $h_X$ is the dark Higgs, can be also enhanced by the $u$-channel Sommerfeld factor.
 The boosted dark matter $\phi_1$ produced from the semi-annihilation processes carries a sizable kinetic energy such that it can be probed by direct detection experiments above the detector threshold.
 We discuss the compatibility of the effective self-scattering cross section for dark matter with the observed rotation velocities in galaxies and galaxy clusters.
 We also choose some benchmark models for dark matter with weak-scale or sub-GeV scale masses and show how the parameter space for dark photon portal couplings is constrained by the relic density, indirect detection such as CMB bound, and the direct detection for boosted dark matter coming from the galactic center.